mattbloem007/iboga.org/src/content/pages/education.md

     excerpt: Are you passionate about Iboga and its transformative potential?
 We invite researchers, practitioners, and enthusiasts to submit their articles, studies, and personal stories to Iboga.org's Journal.
-Your contributions can help expand the knowledge and understanding of this powerful plant medicine
+Your contributions will help expand our collective knowledge and understanding of this powerful plant medicine
     cta:
       btn: true
       btn_text: Submit a Journal Entry